-The Best Flowers For Proposals
+The Best Engagement Flowers For Marriage Proposals

 We’ve helped plan proposals in hotel rooms, on Malibu cliffs, even in the middle of a vineyard at sunset.
 No matter the setting, the flowers always set the tone.
 When someone asks us what blooms work best for popping the question, these are the ones we come back to every time: